 - Scrape the sides and bottom of the mixing bowl, and mix for 1 minute more.

 - Transfer the batter to the prepared pans, dividing the batter equally among the pans.
 Smooth out the tops of the layers with a spatula.

 - Bake for 20 to 25 minutes.
 The cake is done when the top springs back when very lightly touched in the center, and the edges just begin to pull away from the edge of the pan.
 A toothpick inserted in the center will come out clean.

-- Remove the cake from the oven and place on a rack to cool before removing it from the pan.
+- Remove the cakes from the oven and place on a rack to cool for 5 minutes before removing them from the pan.
+Cool completely before filling.

 More chocolate cake recipes you might like:

 Triple Layer Chocolate Cake with a Coconut Cream Cheese Filling, Barbara Bakes

 Cherry Chocolate Cake for Two, Barbara Bakes